 The approximate selling price should give you a fair idea of how much your vehicle is likely worth.

-Use Kelly Blue Book
+Use Kelley Blue Book

-One of the easiest ways to find out how much your vehicle is worth is by using Kelly Blue Book, a great site for anyone who is interested in selling their car.
+One of the easiest ways to find out how much your vehicle is worth is by using Kelley Blue Book, a great site for anyone who is interested in selling their car.
 You can see the blue book value of your car for two different situations- selling the car to a new owner yourself vs going back to the store and trading it in.